killermann/samk.blog/content/2020/why-blog-to-book/index.md

 Why?
 The big reason is because my first book was blogged-to-book -- at least for the most part.

-So by the time I was getting book deal offers to publish it, I had already written a bunch of the chapters that would eventually comprise the finished text.
+So by the time I was getting book deal offers to publish it, I had already written almost all of the chapters that would eventually comprise the finished text.

-Most of the remaining work was organizing what I had written, editing things down to what was essentially (and I'm not a natural editor, so this part was really tough for me), and expanding in other areas where an idea needed more support (oooeee I loved this part!).
+Most of the remaining work was organizing what I had written, editing things down to what was essential (and I'm not a natural editor, so this part was really tough for me), and expanding in other areas where an idea needed more support (oooeee I loved this part!).

 Another question I get when I set up my book writing advice booth (i.e., I'm alive near someone who is thinking about writing a book and they find out I'm an author): **"What advice do you have for someone who wants to write a book?"**